Sergeus/Sergeus.github.io/_drafts/ZMoveBasePower.md

 > With the exceptions of Mega Drain (120), Weather Ball (160), Hex (160), Gear Grind (180), V-create (220), Flying Press (170), and Core Enforcer (140), the powers of the type-specific damaging Z-Moves follow the following conversion table for moves that have fixed base powers.

 Ha! *Ha!* Now that's a bit of a mindbender.
+It perfectly captures the insanity of trying to fit Pokémon into a neat little box of data.

 I'll be honest, PokémonCompDB doesn't support Z-Moves properly yet, partially because of this bonanza of rules that I need to create a system for understanding, representing, and displaying (displaying being the most challenging).

+So, let's deconstruct that sentence to work out what it actually means.